Vexcited/pornote/README.md

 **English** - As I said earlier, this project is made for educationnal purposes.
-You (users of this app) must know that this app can be deleted at any time by the request of  **Index-Education**.
+You (users of this app) must know that this app can be deleted at any time by the request of Index-Education.

 **French** - Comme je l'ai dis précedemment, ce projet est à but éducatif.
-Je sais trés bien que
+Je sais trés bien qu'Index-Education peut faire fermer cette application n'importe quand et c'est pour cela que j'écris cette petite note.

 ## Development